utdata/rwdir/docs/05-sums-import.md

   - The first test is we use the [`str_detect()`](https://stringr.tidyverse.org/reference/str_detect.html) function to look inside the `item_name` field looking for the term "AIRPLANE".
 If the test finds the term, then the `control_type` field gets a value of `TRUE` and we move to the next row.
 If not, it moves to the next rule to see if that is a match.
 (We could fill this column with any text or number we want, but we are using `TRUE` and `FALSE` because that is the most basic kind of data to keep.
 If the item is controlled, set the value is TRUE.
 If not, it should be set to FALSE.)
   - Our second rule has two complex tests and we want to mark the row FALSE if either are true.
 (Remember, this is based on what the DLA told me: items with A or Q6 are non-controlled.)
 Our `case_when()` logic first looks for the value "A" in the `demil_code` field.
 If it is yes, then it marks the row FALSE.
 If no it goes to the next part: Is there a "Q" in the `demil_code` field AND a "6" in the `demil_ic` field?
 Both "Q" and "6" have to be there to get marked as FALSE.
 If both fail, then we move to the next test.
   - The last test is our catch-all.
 If none of the other rules apply, then mark this row as `TRUE`, which means it is controlled.
 So our default in the end is to mark everything TRUE if any of the other rules don't mark it first.
-- Lastly the glimpse at the data just so we can see the column was created.
+- Lastly we glimpse at the data just so we can see the column was created.

 As I said, we skipped the process of figuring all that out line-by-line, but I'll show some tests here to who we did what we were intending.